Table of Contents

 The human body can make tyrosine, but you can also support it with food sources and supplements.
 You can find it especially in chicken and turkey meat, fish, dairy products and eggs.

-While Tyrosine does not have a daily recommended intake, it is most commonly taken at doses of 500 – 2000 mg per day to achieve the promised effects.
+While Tyrosine does not have a daily recommended dose, it is most commonly taken at doses of 500 – 2000mg per day to achieve the promised effects.

 6. Zinc protects against UV rays and promotes collagen and keratin production